phpbench/tabular/docs/introduction.md

   passes.
 - Format cells using pre-configured and custom formatters.
 - Define parameters which can be passed at the time of generation.

-It aims to be functionally equivalent to a spreadsheet.

 It accepts a source XML document and a Tabular JSON definition file, it gives back an XML file structured as a table which can then be used in anyway you